 1) Don’t cram — space out your studying

 Have a big test coming up?
 Don’t wait the night before and study for hours.
-Study 10 to 15 minutes everyday.
-Not only will you learn the information better but it will stay in your long term memory so that you will not have to relearn it at another time.
+Study 10 to 15 minutes every day.
+Not only will you learn the information better but it will stay in your long-term memory so that you will not have to relearn it at another time.
 That is a good thing, especially if you have to take a final exam.

 2) Keep it Positive!

 The more you can tell yourself that studying is not so bad, maybe even fun, the more you will be able to stick with it.
 Be open to different study routines and be ready to sit down and spend some time studying.
-If you can keep a positive attitude you will be much more capable of siting for longer periods to get that studying done.
+If you can keep a positive attitude you will be much more capable of sitting for longer periods to get that studying done.

 1) Read All the Information

-Whether it is notes, a chapter in a book, review worksheets, or study guides read all of it.
+Whether it notes, a chapter in a book, review worksheets or study guides read all of it.
 Reading all the information given by a teacher is a great way to study for a test.
 Just don’t think that because you have read the information a few times you have studied.
 By reading all of the information you are filling in gaps in your knowledge, that is a good thing and may help you remember the information better.
 But reading something over and over is not studying and will not help you do well on a test.
 So be sure to read all information once, maybe even twice, then set out to memorize it.